 You should not burn pressure-treated wood since it is dangerous.
-Burning the wood releases toxic materials that are hazardous to your health.
+You are burning the wood releases toxic materials that are hazardous to your health.
 You might not be affected instantly, but with time you will start to show signs.

+The smoke and ash affect people, plants, and pets.
 It comes with chest-related diseases that are chronic.
-The smoke and ash affect people, plants, and pets.
-Homeowners have to take their pressure-treated wood to their local landfill or transfer station and place it in the designated location.
-Contractors and other utilities have to contract with a bulky waste landfill or take the wood to an out-of-state wood burner facility licensed to burn the treated wood.
+Homeowners must take their pressure-treated wood to their local landfill or transfer station and place it in the designated location.
+Contractors and other utilities must contract with a bulky waste landfill or take the wood to an out-of-state wood burner facility licensed to burn the treated wood.

-There are local regulations in states that advise you on how to deal with pressure-treated wood.
+Local regulations in states advise you on how to deal with pressure-treated wood.
 Some laws allow the arrest of unlicensed users who burn pressure-treated wood.
-There is municipal trash where you place your wood and if you have no idea, contact your disposal agency.
+There is municipal trash where you place your wood and contact your disposal agency if you have no idea.

 Where to buy it

 Pressure-treated wood is available in both online shops and local shops.
+The wood is rated by the amount of chemically infused per cubic foot.
 Look for material from high-quality and trusted manufacturers.
-The wood is rated by the amount of chemically infused in it per cubic foot of wood.

-Consider other benefits that come with pressure-treated wood such as resistance to damage from termites and fungal decay.
+Consider other benefits of pressure-treated wood, such as resistance to damage from termites and fungal decay.
 There is wood treated using waterborne copper that protects the wood from exterior applications.

 Know the projects you will be running before you purchase.
 Buy your wood from reputable suppliers.
 You have wood of different sizes that you choose from.

 - Mastering the Art of Applying Polyurethane on Floors: A Comprehensive Guide - September 24, 2023